Scale your business with our modular plugins.

-Images are very important for any kind of site.
-They help us attract users and improve the appearance of the website.
-The problem is that when you update a new image, WordPress creates several thumbnails.
 This means you can quickly end up having a huge media library that may slow down your site.
-That’s why in this guide, we’ll show you how to delete thumbnails in WordPress and clean up your media library
+That’s why in this guide, we’ll show you how to delete thumbnails in WordPress and clean up your media library.

 Why Delete Old Thumbnails in WordPress?

-Every time you upload an image to the media library, WordPress generates several thumbnails to display the image in places like featured posts, sliders, and so on.
 Additionally, some themes and plugins also require different image sizes.
-As a result, the Media Library can store many fields and take up a lot of space in your server, which can also slow down your site.
+As a result, the Media Library can store numerous fields and occupy a significant amount of space on your server, which can also slow down your site.

-On top of that, most hosting companies limit the file count per cPanel account.
-For example, Bluehost has a limit of 50,000 files per account.
 So, all those extra images can not only affect user experience but also cost you more money if you have to upgrade your plan.
-That’s why it’s important to manage your images smartly and delete old thumbnails from your WordPress site.
+That’s why it’s essential to manage your images smartly and delete old thumbnails from your WordPress site.

 How to Delete Thumbnails in WordPress?